Leicester City Council elections

 Leicester City Council elections are held every four years.
 Leicester City Council is the local authority for the unitary authority of Leicester in Leicestershire, England.
 Until 1 April 1997 it was a non-metropolitan district.
 Since 2011 it has also had a directly elected mayor.
 Since the last boundary changes in 2015, 54 councillors have been elected from 21 wards.

-Political control

-From 1889 to 1974 Leicester was a county borough, independent of any county council.
-Under the Local Government Act 1972 it became a non-metropolitan district, with Leicestershire County Council providing county-level services.
-The first election to the reformed city council was held in 1973, initially operating as a shadow authority before coming into its revised powers on 1 April 1974.
-Leicester became a unitary authority on 1 April 1997, regaining its independence from Leicestershire County Council.
-Political control of the city council since 1973 has been held by the following parties: